Pumpkin Cat Treats Recipe

 A bowl filled with small, triangular cat treats sits on a wooden surface, with more treats scattered around the bowl.
 The treats are golden orange and appear to have a rough texture.

-• Use extra flour on the counter: This dough can be sticky, so flouring your surface makes it much easier to roll and cut.
+• Use extra flour on the counter to make the sticky dough easier to roll and cut.

-• Let the dough rest before rolling: This gives the oat flour time to fully hydrate, making the dough smoother and easier to handle.
+• Let the dough rest before rolling so the oat flour has time to hydrate and the texture smooths out.

-• Work with half the dough at a time: Smaller portions are easier to handle and help minimize struggles with sticking.
+• Work with half the dough at a time to keep it manageable and reduce sticking.

 If you like this recipe, share it with someone you know will love it too.